defoebrand/parcel-challenge/README.md

 -   Index view of all parcel machines
 -   Display view of individually selected parcel machine
 -   Option to export filtered data to excel format
+-   Option to export selected data to excel format

 ###### Coming Features
--   Button to refresh parcel machine data
+-   Button to pull new parcel machine data from location API

 ## Built With
--   Node.js / yarn
+-   Node.js / Yarn
 -   Ruby / Ruby on Rails
 -   JavaScript ES6 / HTML / SCSS
 -   Bootstrap

 ### To Use The App
-Enter filter parameters to find the parcel by name, address, or....
+Enter filter parameters to find the parcel by name or zip.
 Once your desired parcel is found, click the link to view more information.
+Click the reset button to clear search filters.
+Click the export button on any screen to save the displayed data to an excel sheet.

 ## Getting Started Locally
 ### Prerequisities